ericramcharran/Suitcases-and-Sensuality-app-projects/replit.md

 ## 2. Spark It!

-Spark It! is a compatibility-based matching platform that uses advanced algorithms to analyze personality types, relationship styles, and compatibility factors.
+Spark It! is a couples activity app designed to help couples combat boredom and keep their relationships exciting.
 Built using Replit and NEXUS technology.
 The platform features:

 - **Animated App Icon**: Pulsing nexus design with constellation theme (purple-to-red gradient)
 - **Brand Colors**: Purple royal (#667eea) to passion red (#e74c3c) gradients